iraf-community/pyraf/docs/pyraf_tutorial.rst

 Several capabilities in the PyRAF interpreter make it very convenient for interactive use.
 The up-arrow key can be used to recall previous commands (no need to type ``ehis``!), and once recalled the left and right arrow keys can be used to edit it.
-The control-R key does pattern-matching on the history.
+The :kbd:`Ctrl`-:kbd:`R` key does pattern-matching on the history.
 Just type part of the command (not necessarily at the beginning of the line) and you’ll see the matched command echoed on the command line.
-Type ^R again to see other matches.
-Hit return to re-execute a command, or other line-editing keys (left/right arrow, ^E, ^A, etc.) to edit the recalled command.
+Type :kbd:`Ctrl`-:kbd:`R` again to see other matches.
+Hit return to re-execute a command, or other line-editing keys (left/right arrow, :kbd:`Ctrl`-:kbd:`E`, :kbd:`Ctrl`-:kbd:`A`, etc.) to edit the recalled command.
 There are many other ways to search and manipulate the history – see the gnu readline documentation for more information.

 The tab key can be used to complete commands, in a way familiar to users of tcsh and similar shells.
-At the start of the command line, type ``imhe<tab>`` and PyRAF fills in ``imheader``.
-Then type part of a filename ``<tab>`` and PyRAF fills in the rest of the name (or fills in the unambiguous parts and prints a list of alternatives).
+At the start of the command line, type ``imhe``:kbd:`Tab` and PyRAF fills in ``imheader``.
+Then type part of a filename :kbd:`Tab` and PyRAF fills in the rest of the name (or fills in the unambiguous parts and prints a list of alternatives).
 This can be a great timesaver for those long HST filenames!
-You can also use tab to complete IRAF task keyword names (e.g., ``imheader lon<tab>`` fills in ``longheader``, to which you can add ``=yes`` or something similar).
+You can also use tab to complete IRAF task keyword names (e.g., ``imheader lon``:kbd:`Tab` fills in ``longheader``, to which you can add ``=yes`` or something similar).
 And when using Python syntax (see below), tab can be used to complete Python variable names, object attributes, etc.

 The function